 If you are the team leader you need to consider why it’s happening and how you can promote real open and honest conversations.
 Without people being free to share ideas and thoughts openly, creativity is stifled and employee engagement falters.

-Hope these questions give you some insight into creating the team harmony.
+Hope this gives you some insight into creating team harmony.

 Want support in building a high-performing independent team who care about each other then my mentoring sessions will help you.

 Want to understand how to put people at the heart of your business then have a listen to this podcast.